aelfrith92/olivetum-pr-milestone-5/README.md

 The key areas are:
 * A stock management system
 * Social Media logins for all new users
-* Provider model enhancement, where each provider can actually handle several aspect of the e-Commerce through Stripe Connect.
+* Provider model enhancement, where each provider can actually handle several aspect of the e-Commerce through Stripe Connect
+* Better Products page style, as the cards may affect the general appearance

 # Social Media